SebastianAigner/github-hoover/README.md

 1. **Set Up GitHub Token:**
   - Obtain a GitHub token from [here](https://github.com/settings/tokens).
   - Put your GitHub token in a file named `key.local` located in the root of this project.

+2. **Set UP Allowlist**
+    - You can find a default allowlist by navigating to `http://localhost:8080/defaultAllowlist`.
+    - Set the `HOOVER_ALLOWLIST` environment variable to the repositories for which you'd like to enable downloads.
+    - If you'd like to allow all repositories under a given user or all paths under a given repository, leave those fields blank.
+    - Example: `[{"user":"SebastianAigner","name":"","branch":"","path":""}]`
 2. **API Endpoints:**
   - To interact with the API, send HTTP requests to the following endpoints: